Sausage meatballs with red gravy is a crowd pleasing, gluten free, comfort food dinner that the whole gang will love!

 I was so excited to receive the Emeril’s Potluck cookbook!
 I haven’t even paged through the entire book yet, and I have already marked several recipes I am excited to try.
-In fact, I already also made the Spiced Nuts that some of my fellow #SundaySupper friends are going to share with you.
+In fact, I already made the Spiced Almonds.
 There are many great ideas for dishes that you can bring to a party, or just use to feed a large group at your house.

-And Emeril, thought you might like to know, these meatballs…
+And Emeril, I thought you might like to know, these sausage meatballs…

 are totally Bug-Approved!!